-- health conditions or pandemics, such as the Covid-19 pandemic, impacting labor availability and operating capacity, capital availability, the supply chain and consumer demand for our customers' products and services; - the development, transition and ramp to high volume manufacture of more advanced silicon nodes and evolving wafer, packaging and test technologies, may cause production delays, lower manufacturing yields and supply constraints for new wafers and other materials; - our substantial indebtedness; - difficulty funding our liquidity needs; - dependence on key customers or concentration of customers in certain end markets, such as mobile communications and automotive; - difficulty attracting, retaining or replacing qualified personnel; - maintaining an effective system of internal controls; - our continuing development and implementation of changes to, and maintenance and security of, our information technology systems; - challenges with integrating diverse operations; - any changes in tax laws, taxing authorities not agreeing with our interpretation of applicable tax laws, including whether we continue to qualify for tax holidays, or any requirements to establish or adjust valuation allowances on deferred tax assets; - laws, rules, regulations and policies imposed by U.S. or other governments, such as tariffs, customs, duties and other restrictive trade barriers, national security, data privacy and cybersecurity, antitrust and competition, tax, currency and banking, labor, environmental, health and safety; and - natural disasters and other calamities, health conditions or pandemics, political instability, hostilities or other disruptions.
+- health conditions or pandemics, such as the Covid-19 pandemic, impacting labor availability and operating capacity, capital availability, the supply chain and consumer demand for our customers' products and services; - · our substantial indebtedness; - difficulty funding our liquidity needs; - dependence on key customers or concentration of customers in certain end markets, such as mobile communications and automotive; - difficulty attracting, retaining or replacing qualified personnel; - · maintaining an effective system of internal controls; - our continuing development and implementation of changes to, and maintenance and security of, our information technology systems; - challenges with integrating diverse operations; - any changes in tax laws, taxing authorities not agreeing with our interpretation of applicable tax laws, including whether we continue to qualify for tax holidays, or any requirements to establish or adjust valuation allowances on deferred tax assets; - laws, rules, regulations and policies imposed by U.S. or other governments, such as tariffs, customs, duties, other restrictive trade barriers and national security, data privacy and cybersecurity, antitrust and competition, tax, currency and banking, labor and environmental, health and safety laws; and - natural disasters and other calamities, health conditions or pandemics, political instability, hostilities or other disruptions.